Properties of independence in $\mathrm{NSOP}_3$ theories: Preliminaries

 The class $\mathrm{NATP}$ was introduced in \cite{AK20} and further developed in \cite{AK21} as a generalization of $\mathrm{NTP}_{2}$; it has been proposed as one possible answer to a question of Kruckman \cite{Kr}, on what class can be viewed to generalize properties of $\mathrm{NIP}$ and $\mathrm{NSOP}_{1}$ theories the same way $\mathrm{NTP}_{2}$ theories generalize properties of $\mathrm{NIP}$ and simple theories.
 It is still open to what extent the analogy holds; for example, whether Kim-forking coincides with Kim-dividing in $\mathrm{NATP}$ theories, as forking coincides with dividing in $\mathrm{NTP}_{2}$ theories.
-However, for \textit{$\mathrm{N}$-$\omega$-$\mathrm{DCTP}_{2}$ theories}, introduced in \cite{NSOP2} and further developed in \cite{KL22}, the equivalence of Kim-forking and Kim-dividing was proven in \cite{KL22} after being proven for coheir Kim-dividing and coheir Kim-forking in \cite{NSOP2}.
+However, for \textit{$\mathrm{NDCTP}_{2}$ theories}, introduced in \cite{NSOP2} and further developed in \cite{KL22} and \cite{Hanson23} (where $\mathrm{NDCTP}_{2}$ is referred to as the negation of the ``comb tree property", or $\mathrm{NCTP}$), the equivalence of Kim-forking and Kim-dividing was proven in \cite{KL22} after being proven for coheir Kim-dividing and coheir Kim-forking in \cite{NSOP2}.